Zimpler/terraform-provider-postgresql/README.md

 Terraform Provider for PostgreSQL
 =================================

+This is a fork from https://github.com/cyrilgdn/terraform-provider-postgresql that adds support for IAM authentication for AWS RDS.

 This provider allows to manage with Terraform [Postgresql](https://www.postgresql.org/) objects like databases, extensions, roles, etc..

 It's published on the [Terraform registry](https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs).